 Growyze can help you say ‘bye bye’ to pen and paper, and strike the right balance of bar inventory management team involvement.

 Get two months free.
-Download the Growyze bar management app to the phones of bar inventory management advocates.
+Get the Growyze bar management app on the phones of bar inventory management advocates.
 They’ll never make a bar-inventory usage error again.

 Every drop will count for pulling away from ‘freedom day’ back toward healthy bar profits and growth.
 Your starting point to efficient bar inventory management will be efficient bar inventory usage calculations.

 It may sound like a silly question to our audience, but it’s been a while!
 You’ll be forgiven for being a little rusty.
 Also, you may have new pairs of hands managing things, so it’s worth recapping.

 Essentially, bar inventory is the process of counting your bar stock twice at two different points in time.